Some frosty adventures—and sloppy disasters—while backpacking in Kazbegi, Georgia. Includes information on what to do and where to stay in Kazbegi.

 The most famous sight in Kazbegi is Gergeti Trinity Church, also known as Tsminda Sameba (… like many other churches in Georgia, much confusion).

-In the days of yore, valuables from Mtskheta would be sent all the way to this church for safekeeping in times of danger.
-The church sits in a definitively epic location, overlooking the towns of Kazbegi and Gergeti, with Mount Kazbek, one of the tallest mountains in Georgia, as a backdrop.
-If you’ve seen postcards or photographs of monasteries and mountains in Georgia, this church is likely the one you saw.
+In the days of yore, valuables from Mtskheta, home of another famous church and monastery, would be sent all the way to this church for safekeeping in times of danger.
+The church sits in an epic location, overlooking the towns of Kazbegi and Gergeti, with Mount Kazbek, one of the tallest mountains in Georgia, as a backdrop.
+If you’ve seen postcards or photographs of monasteries and mountains in Georgia, this church is likely pictured.
+Hiking up to the church is one of the main reasons people travel to Kazbegi.

 Luckily, there are only so many ways you can go to reach something on the top of a hill: up, up, and also up.
 So, up we went!
 After about an hour and a half of